 Figure 6.
-Comparation of the monthly multiannual precipitation in all stations and the values obtained from the model CORDEX: MPI-ESM-MR
+Multiannual comparison of observed? monthly precipitation in all stations with the values obtained from the CORDEX MPI-ESM-MR model

 Figure 7.
-Comparation of the monthly multiannual temperature in all stations and the values obtained from the model MPI-ESM-MR
+Multiannual comparison of observed? monthly temperature in all stations with the values obtained from the MPI-ESM-MR model

-For the calibration process of the downscaling model, the period between 1-January-1989 and 31-December-2005 was used.
-Likewise, for the validation process the information between 1-January-2006 and 30-December-2014 was processed.
-For the validation process the RMSE (Root Mean Squared Error) allowed to test the results.
-Tables 5 shows the results for the evaluated local stations for precipitation and temperature, respectively.
+For the calibration process of the downscaling model, we used the period from 1-January-1989 to 31-December-2005.
+For the validation process, we used the period from 1-January-2006 to 30-December-2014.
+We tested the results of validation using the RMSE (Root Mean Squared Error).
+Tables 5 shows the results of evaluation for precipitation and temperature at stations within the watershed.

 Table 5.
 Validation of the downscaling technique for precipitation and temperature